-Retirees who retired prior to January 1, 2008 are not eligible for the HRA.
-Retirees who retire after January 1, 2008 can continue to access their account until the balance reaches zero; however, no additional contributions will be made.
+Retirees can continue to access their account, however no additional contributions will be made.
 Further details are provided in the next section.

 Although expenses for your eligible Dependents can be reimbursed from your HRA, separate HRAs will not be established for them, except in the event of your death, as described below: